 An adventure awaits in Jamaica if you are ready to find one.
 2016 was the year I chose to start seeing more of the world, even if for now it only means my home country.
 Many blogs, vlogs and websites showed Jamaican places I’d love to visit let alone never heard of before but few shared how to get there or how much they had spent.
 Thus, Adventures from Elle is about making Jamaica more accessible, one inexpensive & (usually) off-the-beaten-path place at a time.
 If I haven’t been there yet, rest assured it’s on my list.
 It’s my hope that you’ll discover somewhere new on here and learn exactly how to get there should you wish.

 Things to do in Jamaica by parish:

-- Museums, Art & Culture: The Spirit of Budo Japanese Exhibit, the Fleet Street murals & Life Yard Restaurant, a Fort Charles & Port Royal walking tour and the National Art Gallery of Jamaica.
+- Museums, Culture & Events: The Spirit of Budo Japanese Exhibit, the Fleet Street murals & Life Yard Restaurant, a Fort Charles & Port Royal walking tour and the National Art Gallery of Jamaica.

 - Mineral Bath: Rockfort Mineral Bath